 1. What Dose cache-control : no-cache Means.

-- If not modified since last check then return the cached version directly, otherwise the intermediary proxies need to update the cached web resource to the newest version and return the newest version back to client browser.
+- If not modified since the last check then return the cached version directly, otherwise, the intermediary proxies need to update the cached web resource to the newest version and return the newest version back to the client browser.

-This action will make client browser communicate with original web server, but if the web resource is not expired, it do not need to re-download the web page again.
+- This action will make the client browser communicate with the original web server, but if the web resource is not expired, it does not need to re-download the web page again.

-2. Why Modern Web Browser Send cache-control: no-cache In Http Request Header.
+2. Why Modern Web Browser Send cache-control: no-cache In HTTP Request Header.

-- This way can make sure the returnd web page is sent from the original web server, not modifed by any intermediary proxy server.
+- This way can make sure the returned web page is sent from the original web server, not modified by any intermediary proxy server.

 - Because hackers can inject code in the proxy server to monitor user actions and save user data.